-Still Kickin started with a t-shirt.
-A thrift store t-shirt Aaron Purmort bought when he was in high school.
+Specifically, a thrift store t-shirt that Minneapolis designer (and awesome dude) Aaron Purmort bought when he was in high school.
 He was wearing this t-shirt the day he had a seizure.
-A seizure that turned out to be brain cancer.
-Really bad brain cancer.
-(We’re not saying some brain cancers are good, of course.
-Just that Aaron’s really sucked.)
+A seizure that turned out to be really bad brain cancer.
+(We’re not saying some brain cancers are good, just that Aaron’s really sucked.)

 Still Kickin started with a t-shirt, but it’s become much more.
 It’s a way to show the world that whatever tough stuff comes your way, you’re ready to kick it in the you-know-what.